-19 Limitation of our liability to you and others
+18 Limitation of our liability to you

-- 19.1 Nothing in these terms and conditions will limit or exclude King's liability: - 19.1.1 for death or personal injury arising from our own negligence; or

-- 19.1.2 for fraud or fraudulent misrepresentation; or - 19.1.3 in respect of your rights to require repeat performance, or to a price reduction under the Consumer Rights Act 2015; or - 19.1.4 in respect of any other liabilities which may not be lawfully excluded or restricted - 19.2 Otherwise, our liability to you with respect to the provision of your course, the cancellation, postponement, or amendment or the course, any negligence, any breach of these terms and conditions, or arising in any other way out of the subject matter of these terms and conditions, is limited to the total amount of tuition fees paid by you in respect of the Course. - 19.3 This means the limitation on our liability may apply if you make a claim for matters such as alleging that we: - 19.3.1 have not exercised reasonable care and skill (or have been negligent), for example in making admission decisions, or in delivering, assessing or supervising your course; - 19.3.2 have otherwise breached these terms and conditions; or - 19.3.3 have not delivered something that we promised we would deliver; or - 19.3.4 have made other kinds of misrepresentation about King's or your course.
+- 18.1 Nothing in these terms and conditions will limit or exclude King's liability: - 18.1.1 for death or personal injury arising from our own negligence; or - 18.1.2 for fraud or fraudulent misrepresentation; or - 18.1.3 in respect of your rights to require repeat performance, or to a price reduction under the Consumer Rights Act 2015; or - 18.1.4 in respect of any other liabilities which may not be lawfully excluded or restricted. - 18.2 King's shall not be liable and expressly excludes liability for: - 18.2.1 damage to, theft and/or loss of your property (including but not limited to personal possessions, your own IT equipment, bicycles or vehicles) unless caused by our negligence; - 18.2.2 loss attributable to a breach of any procedural requirement detailed in these terms and conditions, or any other policy, procedure or regulation, if such loss would have arisen had the procedural requirement been met; and - 18.2.3 indirect or consequential loss, loss of opportunity and loss of income or profit, however arising. - 18.3 Otherwise, our liability to you with respect to the provision of your programme, the cancellation, postponement, or amendment or the programme, any negligence, any breach of these terms and conditions, or arising in any other way out of the subject matter of these terms and conditions, is limited to the total amount of tuition fees and any additional costs paid by you in respect of the programme. - 18.4 This means the limitation on our liability may apply if you make a claim for matters such as alleging that we: - 18.4.1 have not exercised reasonable care and skill (or have been negligent), for example in making admission decisions, or in delivering, assessing or supervising your programme; - 18.4.2 have otherwise breached these terms and conditions; or - 18.4.3 have not delivered something that we promised we would deliver;